-Successful adoptive nursing may be influenced by the occurrence of breastfeeding problems, such as a bad latch, bad positioning, and/or not feeding or pumping enough.
+Successful adoptive nursing may be influenced by breastfeeding problems, such as bad latch, wrong positioning, and insufficient feeding or pumping.

-Adoptive nursing allows Mom the opportunity to enjoy the physical closeness, skin-to-skin contact, and mother-infant connection, same as if it was her biological child.
+Adoptive nursing allows Mom to enjoy the physical closeness, skin-to-skin contact, and mother-infant connection as if it were her biological child.

 How Does Relactation Work?

-When a baby suckles a mother's breasts, it triggers milk production so that the mother does not depend on pregnancy to breastfeed.
+When a baby suckles a mother's breasts, it triggers milk production, so the mother does not depend on pregnancy to breastfeed.

-When you stimulate the breast enough, your "milk hormones" (prolactin levels) will go up, encouraging lactation.
+When you stimulate the breast enough, your "milk hormones" (prolactin levels) will increase, encouraging lactation.

 Stimulating lactation in mothers who have been pregnant previously is easier.
-This is because their breasts have already gone through a growth process, in which the ducts and alveoli become lactation-ready.
+This is because their breasts have already undergone a growth process in which the ducts and alveoli become lactation-ready.

 “Ah, the joy of suckling!
 She lovingly watched the fishlike motions of the toothless mouth, and she imagined that with her milk there flowed into her little son her deepest thoughts, concepts, and dreams.” - Milan Kundera, Life is Elsewhere.

 It doesn't matter.
 You can supplement breastmilk with formula or have a baby on the breast with only formula.
 With a supplemental feeding system, your child will benefit from bonding with you and oral development, which occurs while nursing.

 Instead of using formula, you could always contact a breastmilk bank.